-- many of the major hotels in Japan (especially Tokyo) charge Yen 1000 or more per day for internet in rooms (usually LAN modem, not WiFi).
+- many of the major hotels in Japan charge for internet connection.

 We have some pocket WiFis (also known as MiFis / portable WiFi routers), which you can use in your hotel room or when you are out and about.

-You just switch on, enter a password to connect, and you can get a wireless connection to the internet with up to 5 devices (computers, iPhones, iPads) in a 10 metre (30 foot) radius.
+You just switch on, enter a password to connect, and you can get a wireless connection to the internet with up to 5 devices (laptops, tablets, smartphones) in a 10 metre (30 foot) radius.

 Compared to a USB WiFi connection (dongle) or mobile data card, pocket WiFi's have several advantages- ;